dushoff/mc_status/README.md

 Going beyond here may be slow; the models take a while to fit.

-You should be able to make
+You should be able to make targets by saying (for example) `make partnerYearStatus.Rout`, or pictures by saying `make condomStatus_isoplots.Rout.pdf`

+## Requirements

+You will need a new-ish version of R, and also several packages.
+A complete list of packages used in the project is given in packages.R.
+Some may be less important than others.